paul-green-stone/CdD/README.md

 ##### Parameters

-- `dict` - A `Dict_t` structure representing the dictionary instance whose contents you want to print
+- `dict` - A pointer to the `Dict_t` structure representing the dictionary instance whose contents you want to print

 ##### User-Defined `print` Function